 \begin{reptheorem}{t:main} Let $X$ be a diffeological space and $G$ an abelian diffeological group.
 There is a natural bijection between the isomorphism classes of principal $G$-bundles on $X$ and the group of \v{C}ech cohomology classes $\check{H}^1(X,G)$. \end{reptheorem}

 As an immediate corollary, we combine the above theorem with the main results of \cite{MagnotWatts,ChristensenWu}.
-A diffeological space $X$ is \emph{smoothly paracompact} if any open cover of $X$ in the D-topology admits a smooth partition of unity subordinate to it.
-Given a smoothly paracompact diffeological space $X$ and an abelian diffeological group $G$, there is a natural bijection from isomorphism classes of principal $G$-bundles on $X$ to smooth homotopy classes of smooth maps from $X$ to the classifying space $BG$ of $G$; denote the set of homotopy classes by $[X,BG]$.
-(Note: the Hausdorff and second-countable requirements appearing in \cite{MagnotWatts} are unnecessary; see \cite[Lemmas 4.2, 4.3]{ChristensenWu}.)
+Given a diffeological space $X$ and a diffeological group $G$, there is a natural bijection from isomorphism classes of so-called D-numerable principal $G$-bundles on $X$ to smooth homotopy classes of smooth maps from $X$ to the classifying space $BG$ of $G$; denote the set of homotopy classes by $[X,BG]$.
+(Note: the Hausdorff, second-countable, and smoothly paracompact requirements appearing in \cite{MagnotWatts} are unnecessary; see \cite[Lemmas 4.2, 4.3]{ChristensenWu}.)
 See the cited papers for definitions and full details.